 Socioeconomic and health-related indicators from EUROSTAT databases have been used to produce the atlases.
 The NUTS 2 regions are the main geographical units of analysis.
 Variables are displayed in maps, graphs and tables represent more than 600 individual indicators.

 Eurostat is the statistical office of the European Union.
-Its task is to provide the European Union with statistics at European level that enable comparisons between countries and regions.
+Its task is to provide the EU with statistics at European level that enable comparisons between countries and regions.

-The statistics are categorized by theme: General and regional statistics; Economy and finance; Population and social conditions; Industry, trade and services; Agriculture and fisheries; External Trade; Transport; Environment and energy; Science and technology.
+The statistics are categorised by theme: General and regional statistics; Economy and finance; Population and social conditions; Industry, trade and services; Agriculture and fisheries; External Trade; Transport; Environment and energy; Science and technology.

-The Population and social conditions theme covers the following subthemes:
+The population and social conditions theme covers, among others, the following subthemes: